MicrosoftDocs/fabric-docs/docs/real-time-hub/create-streams-fabric-workspace-item-events.md

 ---
-title: Get Fabric workspace item events in Real-Time hub
+title: Get Fabric workspace item events in Real-time hub
-description: This article describes how to get Fabric workspace item events as an eventstream in Fabric Real-Time hub.
+description: This article describes how to get Fabric workspace item events as an eventstream in Fabric Real-time hub.
 author: ahartoon
 ms.author: anboisve
 ms.topic: how-to
 ms.date: 05/21/2024
 ---

-# Get Fabric workspace item events in Real-Time hub
+# Get Fabric workspace item events in Real-time hub
-This article describes how to get Fabric workspace item events as an eventstream in Fabric Real-Time hub.
+This article describes how to get Fabric workspace item events as an eventstream in Fabric Real-time hub.

 [!INCLUDE [preview-note](./includes/preview-note.md)]